HorizenOfficial/horizen-academy-v2/docs/cryptocurrency/bitcoin-glossary.md

 ### Block Reward

 The amount of bitcoin rewarded to miners per block.
 The current mining reward is 6.25 bitcoin per block.
 The reward cuts in half every 4 years in an event called the ‘halving’.

+The first halving occurred on November 28, 2012, followed by the second halving on July 9, 2016.
+The last one took place on May 11, 2020 and the next one is expected in April 2024.

 ### Transaction Fee - Miner Fee